m-edal/templates_papers_presentations/README.md

    - name the latex file the same: `paper_xxx_journal.tex` (e.g. `paper_UHWs_acp.tex`)
    - name the bibtex file `refs_xxx_journal.bib` (e.g. `paper_UHWs_acp.bib`)
    - make a subdir for graphics called `graphics`, which includes all figures (we can reuse the the figures in other folders)
+6. now you can download the files and import to Overleaf.

 </details>